visit-dav/visit/docs/SphynxDocs/Animation/Animation_basics.rst

 button causes VisIt to advance the database timestep until the **Stop** button is clicked.
 As the plots are generated for each database time state, the animation proceeds only as fast as the compute engine can generate plots.
-You have the option of caching the geometry for each time state so animations will play smoothly according to the animation playback speed once the plots for each database time state have been generated.
+As described in the :ref:`animation_window_section` section, you have the option of caching the geometry for each time state so animations will play smoothly according to the animation playback speed once the plots for each database time state have been generated.

 Setting the time state
 """"""""""""""""""""""